(reading time: 54 minutes)

 The pirate dove into a mound of skeletal bits, something she might not be keen to plunge into, and armed himself with one large enough to use as a staff.
 Vyra stalled in the air rather than sink into the pile, and instead grabbed her spear to swing it around the pile’s top.
 Its blade sliced the caps off the surrounding skulls and cut down a copse of ribs.
 Despite the ferocity Rob noted she was flinging herself away from the pile and back toward the scabby ground where their fight had begun.

 He took the opportunity to bury himself in the bone, force gravitation into the soles of his feet, and fire himself out of the side of the pile like a cannonball.
 He abandoned the bone club now that he had an opportunity to return to a real weapon.
 Though the force of it still caught him by surprise, he reached down and snagged his sword.
-He thrust his feet downward to kill his momentum, but he still gouged two bloody trenches in the ground before coming to a halt.
+He thrust his feet down to kill his momentum, but he still gouged two bloody trenches in the ground before coming to a halt.

 He thought Vyra would still be over by the pile, but she was nowhere to be seen.
-It was the sound of spinning that told him to look up.
+It was the sound of spinning that told him where to look.
 Vyra dropped down on him from above, her spear twirling over her head in a silvery blur.
 He raised his sword in time to block the strike, a strike which forced his feet deeper into the gore of the Pipes and once again brought them face to face.

 Rob and Vyra panted, mouths open, faces dotted with sweat.
 Old brown blood dripped off her spear and ran along the length of Rob’s sword.
 What a fight!
 When was the last time we had one like that?
 If this were any other place and that were any other mouth… a kiss would be appropriate.
 We’d drop the blades and go for a bonepick in the hay.
 We could learn to hate this woman, hate her for being so fascinating and drawing.